nvmwill/nexmo-developer/_documentation/en/voice/voice-api/guides/connecting-voice-calls-to-an-amazon-lex-bot.md

 ## Testing the Updated Lex Bot

 To test out these new changes, call the phone number linked to your account and interact with the Lex bot to set up an appointment.
-This time you will hear the confirmation message you just set up read back to you by the Lex bot.
+This time you will hear the confirmation message you set up read back to you by the Lex bot.